David-LeK/vietnam-ideological-defense/core_arguments_en.md

 **Allegation:** Claims that only a multi-party system brings democracy, while a one-party system is inevitably dictatorial and undemocratic.
 * A multi-party or one-party system does not determine the nature of democracy; what matters is whose interests the party represents (the majority of the people or a minority of owners).
 * In reality, many multi-party countries still have power concentrated in the hands of capitalist corporations (formal democracy); Vietnam has one party but ensures power truly belongs to the people.

+**Allegation:** Demands a multi-party system to "respect differences"; claims that a one-party system eliminates differences and criticism.
+* Respecting differences does not mean accepting opposition political organizations that cause division and instability.
+* Vietnam respects constructive differences of opinion within the framework of the law and the common interest of the nation.
+The mechanism of social criticism through the Fatherland Front and socio-political organizations is becoming increasingly substantive and effective.

 **5. On the principle of Democratic Centralism:**